BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation

 \subsection{Feature Extraction}

-Inspired by the previous one-stage detection method DETR \cite{carion2020end}, we utilize a CNN and Transformer to extract features $V \in \mathbb{R}^{w \times h \times c}$ from the input image $I$, where $w$, $h$, and $c$ represent the width, height, and channel of the features, respectively.
-As previous one-stage SGG methods have shown that models struggle to directly capture predicates from image features without using intermediate information (e.g., entity features), we further extract entity features $V_e \in \mathbb{R}^{N_e \times c}$ from $V$ as auxiliary features, as shown in the following:
+Inspired by the previous one-stage detection method DETR~\cite{carion2020end}, we utilize a CNN and Transformer to extract features \(\mathbf{V} \in \mathbb{R}^{w \times h \times c}\) from the input image \(\mathbf{I}\), where \(w\), \(h\), and \(c\) represent the width, height, and feature channels, respectively.
+Since previous one-stage SGG methods have shown that models struggle to capture predicates directly from image features without using intermediate information (\textit{e.g.}, entity features), we further extract entity features \(\mathbf{V}_e \in \mathbb{R}^{N_e \times c}\) from image feature \(\mathbf{V}\) as auxiliary features, as shown in the following: